-These consultations are typically free, and a couple can speak with an attorney to determine if they need to enlist the help of one or if it would be unnecessary.
+These consultations are typically free.
+A couple can speak with an attorney to determine if they need to enlist the help of one.

-There is a reason why attorney fees are not very cheap, and it’s because they significantly decrease the stress of a divorce.
-In the event that things get ugly in the divorce, all communication will go through an individual’s attorney as opposed to direct correspondence between the divorcing couple.
+There is a reason why attorney fees are not very cheap.
+It is because they significantly decrease the stress of a divorce.
+In the event that things get ugly, all communication will go through an individual’s attorney as opposed to direct correspondence between the divorcing couple.

-If a do-it-yourself divorce is not a safe or practical option for a filing couple, then each party needs to hire their own attorney to work against one another in getting a fair split for the couple.
+If a DIY divorce is not a practical option for a filing couple, then each party needs to hire their own attorney.
+The attorneys will work against one another in getting a fair split for the couple.

-The attorney will handle all paperwork, alleviate stress of the couple, and ensure they are getting the best outcome possible for their client.
+The attorney will handle all paperwork, alleviate stress of the couple, and ensure they are getting the best outcome possible.